leotard/sendit-astro-template/src/content/pages/pricing.md

     title_suffix: Questions?
     description: We believe that a good inventory management strategy is the key to growth.
 So we’re helping you grow your business with tools and resources that make it easy.
     FAQ:
-      - title: Is there a maximum numbers of orders I can create?
+      - title: Is there a maximum numbers of orders I can create per month?
         description: No, the prices include unlimited orders.
 Create to your heart's content.
       - title: Where can I find out more information?
         description: Right here on this website, or contact our support team.
       - title: Do you have pricing for Enterprise?
         description: Yes, contact our support team and we'll get you set up on our Enterprise plan.
       - title: What forms of payment do you accept?
-        description: We accept all type of online payments (e.g. credit cards, ApplePay, GooglePay or Paypal).
+        description: We accept ApplePay or GooglePay.
-      - title: In which currencies can I make payments?
-        description: All payments are in **USD**.
 ---